 - Reminder: Your resume will be useful to the employer during consideration after an interview.

 An effective resume, above all else, accurately reflects who you are.
 Make it work for you.
 Let your own creativity and the image you wish to present be your ultimate guide.
-To get the best results from your job search, you have to market yourself effectively.
 A targeted and well-written resume is an essential component of a directed and effective job search.

 Evaluate Your Experiences